Microsoft: CES Digital Wall and AR Table

 Design, Development, Experiential Design Consultant

-The Microsoft Retail Experience Center took Microsoft's VIP attendees on a journey through today’s retail landscape, exploring the industry's merger of physical and digital with a 20’ interactive touch wall and an augmented reality display table.
+The Microsoft Retail Experience Center took VIP attendees on a journey through today’s retail landscape, exploring the industry's merger of physical and digital interfaces with a 20’ interactive touch wall and an augmented reality display table.

-Attendees could explore Microsoft’s digital asset offerings by touching one of the colored, blinking illustrations on the screen to trigger a corresponding animation sequence.
-The interactive hand drawn animations created a magic and decidedly non-digital feeling experience that set it apart from the rest of CES.
+Attendees explored Microsoft’s offerings by touching one of the bright illustrations on the screen to trigger a corresponding animation sequence.
+The interactive hand drawn animations distinct aesthetic set Microsoft's experience apart from the rest of CES.

-To discover Microsoft’s display table options, attendees used our Augmented Reality viewer over an illustration of a retail store floor plan, hovering over logo’s for each product to view its hero display.
-By moving the viewer closer, attendees could explore the finest details of the display down to reading the display tags.
-Simultaneously, four 4k displays above the table triggered with corrisponding options to each AR object viewed.
-All AR and 4k screen displays kept with the human aesthetic as they each animated on as a line drawing before realizing as a photo-realistic rendering.
-This experience allowed Microsoft to show off 30 display options in a compact and portable space opposed to their large Retail Experience Center in Redmond, WA.
-Retailers that viewed the experience even requested to have a similar experience in their stores.
+To discover Microsoft’s display table options, attendees used our augmented reality viewer over an illustration of a retail store floor plan, hovering over product logos to view their hero display.
+By moving the viewer closer, attendees could explore display details, with the ability to zoom into individual product tags.
+As attendees viewed each object, four 4k displays above the table showcased corresponding options.
+The hand drawn aesthetic was consistent across all displays, each item manifesting as a line drawing before transforming into a photo-realistic rendering.
+The overall experience allowed Microsoft to show off 30 display options in a compact and portable space, as opposed to their large Retail Experience Center in Redmond, WA.
+Many retailers that experienced our interactive environment requested to have a similar set-up recreated in-store.

 The complete experience allowed Microsoft to show off 30 display options in a compact and portable space, as opposed to their large Retail Experience Center in Redmond, WA.
 Many retailers that experienced our interactive environment requested to have a similar set-ups recreated in-store.